 We all know that travelling in Europe can cripple your wallet.
 However, compared to other countries, Romania is really affordable and you can get great value for your buck.
 I was always surprised how little everything costs.
 You can find pretty good accommodation for $25 a night and a meal with a glass of wine rarely reached $15 – the perfect country if you are travelling on a budget.

 I hope you enjoyed this summary of things you must know before travelling to Romania, packed with ideas for places to visit.

 If you have any Romania-related questions, feel free to ask in the comments!

-Disclosure: A big thank you to Experience Romania, who hosted me during my time in Romania.
+Disclosure: A big thank you to Experience Romania, who hosted me on this trip.
 As always, all views are my own.
-This post also contains affiliate links, that earn me a small commission but come at no extra cost to you.
-Thanks as always for your support!